Are you itching to stand at the altar with your handsome man standing across from you and say your “I Do’s”?

 Communication is key to a successful marriage, and is something you and your partner should be, and continually striving to be, getting better at.

 10. PREMARITAL COUNSELLING

-I highly suggest that any engaged couple take part in premarital counselling.
-Is your partner willing to participate in premarital counselling with you?
+I highly suggest that any engaged couple take part in premarital counseling.
+Is your partner willing to participate in premarital counseling with you?

 It will help you and your partner with learning how to better communicate, deal with conflict, talk things through, see things from their side of the spectrum, and give you a bigger, better understanding of God’s great purpose for marriage.